cseveren/cseveren.github.io/_pages/research.md

 heterogeneity from team gender composition, order of performance, and failure rates of the coaches.
 The findings of offer a new perspective to enrich past research on gender discrimination, shedding light on the instances of gender bias variation by the gender of the decision maker and team gender composition.

-### Pandemic Safeguards and Household Safety
-with G. DeAngelo, Y.Le, S.Cunningham, and R.Thornton

-> A flurry of research has examined the effect of COVID-19-related policies on family violence with considerable variation in approach, often producing conflicting results.
-In this paper, we provide four main contributions to the existing literature.
-First, we utilize up-to-date estimation methods developed by Goodman-Bacon (2021) and Callaway and Sant'Anna (2020) to account for the differential timing in implementing COVID-19 policies and compare our estimates with traditional two-way fixed effects.
-Second, we use the most comprehensive data from the United States from 30 jurisdictions across 18 states to ensure that our conclusions are not reached due to data selection issues.
-Third, we evaluate three COVID policies: shelter-in-place, school closures, and daycare closures.
-Fourth, we use two measures of family violence: adult domestic violence and child violence.
-We find that school closure significantly doubled the number of child abuse calls per day from the mean.
-However, daycare closure significantly reduced 1.2 calls of child abuse calls per day.
-We detect no effect for shelter-in-place or daycare closure orders and document a reversal of our estimates' direction when using Callaway and Sant'Anna (2020). to measure the impact of daycare closure relative to a two-way fixed effect.